 In the most testing games of rugby, players need to be aware of every situation and be ready to react to anything their opponents may throw at them.

-Made up of a set of 5 balls, the Control-A-Balls each behave slightly differently.
-The balls included are: match, light, heavy, grip-less and unstable.
+Now available individually for the first time, the Control-A-Balls each behave slightly differently.
+The balls included are: match, light, heavy, grip-less and unstable (*pump (sold separately).
 Using these different balls at different times before using a standard ball challenges the player and advances their responsiveness in a match situation.

 Each of the balls will arrive deflated, so they will need to be inflated to 9-10psi for optimum performance.
-The unstable ball will then also need the water added, below is a guide on how to do this.
+The unstable ball will then also need the water added using a pump (sold separately), below is a guide on how to do this.

 Unstable ball preparation guide

-- Inflate the ball as normal, as described above.
+- Inflate the ball as normal, as described above, pump (sold separately).

 - Place the ball in a sink and, ensuring the inflation needle is attached to the pump, unscrew the handle end to allow you to pour water into the pump.